Science of Influence

 § Cooperate with us towards mutual goals

-People were more likely to buy a product if they liked the person selling it to them or they believe that the other person is like them and therefore shares some common interests.
+People are more likely to buy a product if they liked the person selling it to them or they believe that the other person is like them and therefore shares some common interests.
 People are more likely to be persuaded by you if they like you.
 So be nice in arguments.

 - The comparison has to be with people who are considered similar to them